tme-osx/TME-AIX/5gnetops/ReadMe.md

-# Fine-Tuning GPT-J with PEFT and LoRA
+# 5G Network Predictions with Fine-Tuning GPT-J using PEFT & LoRA

 This repository guides you through fine-tuning the GPT-J model using Parameter-Efficient Fine-Tuning (PEFT) with Low-Rank Adaptation (LoRA) to reduce computational and memory requirements.